-[P]roviding the service and getting up every day and even in a small way.585 99 - Misssouri clinic staff member
+[P]roviding the service and getting up every day and coming here is our way of defending the right [to abortion], even in a small way.585 - Misssouri clinic staff member

 A patient educator and nursing assistant at St. Louis Planned Parenthood has worked there since mid-2007.
 Previously, he volunteered and then worked at Hope Clinic for four years.
-He characterizes the protestors at St. Louis Planned Parenthood as hateful, singling him out for being gay and saying "a lot of pretty serious, weird stuff, like 'How many little boys are you going to molest today?"
+He characterizes the protestors at St. Louis Planned Parenthood as hateful, singling him out for being gay and saying "a lot of pretty serious, weird stuff, like 'How many little boys are you going to molest today?'"
 He prefers that he be accosted rather than the patients, but "the patients still hear that remark and maybe it changes how they look at me or my co-workers."
 The protestors do affect him: "I value this work so much it's hard to hear them belittle it.
 It affects you, it definitely sticks with you.
 [But] knowing they're there never makes me not want to come to work."